 The E-mini futures contract month listings are March (H), June (M), September (U), and December (Z).

-The E-mini futures contract’s Last Trading Date (LTD) is the 3rd Friday of the contract month.
-Trading is allowed until 8:30 AM CT.
+The E-mini futures contract’s Last Trading Day (LTD) is the 3rd Friday of the contract month, allowed to 8:30 AM CT.
 The September 2012 E-mini NASDAQ futures contract LTD is September 21, 2012 for example.
 The daily settlement, following the CME Group daily settlement procedures, of the E-mini NASDAQ-100 futures is equal to the daily settlement price of the NASDAQ-100 futures.

-Be aware of major financial reports if trading the stock index future contracts as they will certainly affect prices.
-For example, this Friday, July 6, 2012, unemployment numbers are released at 7:30 AM CT.
+Be aware of major financial reports if trading the stock index futures as they will potentially affect prices.
+For example, typically the first Friday of every month the unemployment numbers are released at 7:30 AM CT.